VelislavKarastoychev/euriklis-sortlib/README.md

  The constructor creates automatically the property indices that is an array that shows the order or the index of every element of the array.
 When the element position changes by the sorting procedure, then the indices property changes the position of this element.
 In fact we need to create just the array parameter and all other parameters can be set automatically from the constructor of the SortLib class.
  If we want to use just the sorting algorithms without creating of any instance, then we may use the static methods of the package.
  The SortLib static methods are the following:
- - *SortLib.addElementInSortedArray(array, element)* - this method ***assumes*** that the array is number or string array that is already sorted and put an arbitrary element (number of string value) to the existed array.
+ - *SortLib.addElementInSortedArray(array, element)* - this method ***assumes*** that the array is number or string array that is already sorted and put an arbitrary element (number or string value) to the existed array.
 The method computes automatically the mode of the ordering of the array (ascending of descending).
 Note that the returned result is an SortLib object.For example:
  ```js
  const sortlib = require('@euriklis/sortlib')
  const array = [1, 2, 3, 4,  5, 6]
  const extended_array = sortlib.addElementInSortedArray(array, 7)
  console.log(extended_array.array) // [1, 2, 3, 4, 5, 6, 7]
  ```
- - *SortLib.merge_sort(array, mode)* - the method assumes that the array is an number or string value array and the mode is set to true ("increase") if is not declared.
-The method implements the merge sort algorithms.
+ - *SortLib.merge_sort(array, mode)* - the method assumes that the array is a number or string value array and the mode is set to true ("increase") if is not declared.
+The method implements the merge sort algorithm.
 Note that the returned result is an object with properties "array" that is the sorted array and "indices" that is an array with the index positions of the sorted elements in the initial array.
 The algorithm does not uses recursion and copies the elements of the initial array two times.
 This copy procedure is the reason for the delaying of the algorithm in comparison with the quick sort.
+However, for large scale arrays this method is efficient because of the intrinsic stability.
 ```js
 const sortlib = require('@euriklis/sortlib')
 const array = [19, 3, 38, 2, 14, 6, 48, 32, 12, 5]